 Our Community Legacy Grant scheme is a £3 million fund for innovative, ambitious, viable capital projects that meet local needs and that will create a significant community legacy.
-The scheme will also provide start-up funding for smaller, innovative schemes that address local need.
+The scheme can also provide start-up funding for smaller, innovative schemes that address local need.

-We expect to award around £1 million in each round.
 Individual grant awards will normally be between £10,000 and £100,000.
 The scheme is funded through New Homes Bonus payments we receive from the government.

 How to submit a bid